kristopolous/tw/front/README.md

 ## vendor page
 If someone is paying for the site, they should definitely be able to flesh out a traditional vendor page or simply drop one in from another site on a direct link to minimize their work.
+In fact, that's probably more important then getting them to build a profile - free range chicken guy says that any time not on instagram is wasting his time because that's where all the impact is.

+That should be accommodated first since most of these vendors already have a social presence in the classic static traditional sense.